centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-dns.md

 ## Overview

-The Domain Name System (DNS) is a naming system for resources connected to the Internet or a private network.
-A DNS Service provides a way to match domain names to IP addresses.

 The Centreon Monitoring Connector * DNS Service * checks if a resolution for a domain name (default: google.com) can be obtained.

 ## Pack assets